kobycut/FishTankScale/README.md

 - [x] **Application elements** - The components of my website are formatted and spaced out in a way that looks pleasing.
 - [x] **Application text content** - Font of all my text is Roboto, this keeps the text consistent and looking nice.
 - [x] **Application images** - The image has been formatted with flex to adjust size to any screen as well as added some CSS to make it look better.

+## React deliverable

+➡️ The following is an example of the required information for the `Startup React` deliverable

+For this deliverable I used JavaScript and React so that the application completely works for a single user.
+I also added placeholders for future technology.

+- [x] **Bundled and transpiled** - done!
+- [x] **Components** - Login, tank, and alerts all have basic functionality to improve on and mock for full websocket functionality.
+  - [x] **login** - Option to login which takes you to the login page and if logged in you can save your tank for future use.
+  - [x] **database** - Logging in uses local storage, will switch to database in the future.
+  - [x] **WebSocket** - Setting the alerts I did manually, in the future this will be done by the websocket.
+  - [x] **application logic** - The fish in the tank change based on which ones you put in.
+Also can increment and decrement how many of each fish.
+Also the alerts change based on the tank conditions.
+Not all alert functionality is complete.
+- [x] **Router** - Routing between login and tank is done.
+- [x] **Hooks** - Used to update logic and allow react to change the visuals based on different things.